 The maximum value that a variable of type Py_ssize_t can take is implementation defined and documented by sys.maxsize.

-Executions of the same program from the command line or from invocation by another program.
-See .
+Executions of the same program from the command line or from invocation by another program (see 5.1.2 Execution environment).

 6.57.2 Guidance to language users